Throstle Nest

-The Citadel, previously known as Throstle Nest, is a football ground situated in Farsley, in the Metropolitan District of the City of Leeds in England, and is the current home of Farsley Celtic.
+Throstle Nest is a football ground situated in Farsley, in the Metropolitan District of the City of Leeds in England, and is the current home of Yorkshire Amateur Association Football League Supreme Division club FC Farsley.
 It has a capacity of 3,900, 400 of which are seated.
 For the 2007-08 season Farsley Celtic agreed to let Leeds Met Carnegie also play at the ground.